-In 2022, indicators of impairment were identified by management, as a result, an impairment test was carried out for investment in Micro Benefits where it showed that an impairment provision must be recognized.
-In determining the provision, the recoverable amount was determined based on value-inuse ("VIU") calculations.
-The VIU was derived from cash flow projections over a period of five years based on the 2022 financial budgets and calculated terminal value.
+In 2023, indicators of impairment were identified by management, as a result, an impairment test was carried out for investment in Micro Benefits where it showed that an impairment provision must be recognized.
+In determining the provision, the recoverable amount was determined based on value-in-use ("VIU") calculations.
+The VIU was derived from cash flow projections over a period of five years based on the 2024 financial budgets and calculated terminal value.

-Using the projections for five years and applying a terminal value thereafter, the Parent Company calculated a recoverable amount of \$\frac{P}{2}32.35\$ million.
-Consequently, the Parent Company recognized a provision for impairment loss of its investment in Micro Benefits amounting to \$\frac{P}{4}9.19\$ million.
+Using the projections for five years and applying a terminal value thereafter, the Parent Company calculated a recoverable amount of P205.63 million and P232.35 million as of December 31, 2023 and 2022.
+Consequently, the Parent Company recognized a provision for impairment loss of its investment in Micro Benefits amounting to P14.35 million and P24.97 million in 2023 and 2022, respectively.
 The key assumptions used to which the fair value is most sensitive to are discount rates, including cost of debt and cost of capital, and growth rates.